sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 * **CNF:** While it wasn't explicity mentioned in "getting started", the knowledge bases referenced in that document do of course make use of conjunctive normal form where appropriate.
   Classes for representation of CNF can be found alongside the "raw" sentence types in the SCFirstOrderLogic namespace.
   Note that the Sentence base class defines a `ToCNF` method.
-* **Equality:** The SCFirstOrderLogic namespace includes EqualitySymbol, intended to be used as the symbol for the equality predicate.
+* **Equality:** The SCFirstOrderLogic namespace includes EqualityIdentifier, intended to be used as the identifier for the equality predicate.
   The various sentence creation methods make use of this in created sentences where appropriate.

 ### `SCFirstOrderLogic.Inference`